kotru21/tiktok-chats-visualizer/README.en.md

 - Node.js (version 18 or higher is recommended)
 - npm (bundled with Node.js)
-- Exported TikTok messages in JSON format (see “How to use”)
+- Exported TikTok messages in JSON format (see "How to use")
-- For production hosting, set `{ secure: true }` for sessions

 ### Installation